sahej86/Fitness-Meal-Planner-App-/README.txt

 ## 🔮 Planned Future Features

 🧠 Auto-calculation of nutrients via external API (based on food + quantity)
-🔐 User authentication and login system
 🧾 Switch from CSV to a real-time database (SQLite/PostgreSQL)
 📱 Smartwatch integration for sleep tracking, steps, oxygen levels
 🧠 Autocomplete search for food names